kparc/ref/README.md

-# docs
+# Reference Card

-Community docs for Shakti's k7.

-The docs are a clickable version of the k7 quickref, accessible in k7 with `\h`.
+An unofficial clickable version of k7 quickref, accessible in the REPL with `\h`.

 It provides examples, short recipes, dev progress notes, and links to other resources.